-A credit-building card without an annual fee for those with fair or limited credit history.
+A no-annual-fee credit-building card designed for those with fair credit.

 finder.com’s rating: 4.5 / 5.0

-- Get this card if you want to build your credit score without paying an annual fee.
+- Get this card if you want to build your credit score, but you don’t want a secured card or to pay an annual fee.

 - Apply with a fair credit score of 580 or higher.